CumulusNetworks/docs/content/cumulus-linux/Network-Solutions/Cumulus-Hyperconverged-Solution-with-Nutanix.md

 ### <span>Configure the Service with ZTP</span>

-The following steps describe how to <span style="color: #000000;"> use use zero touch provisioning </span> to install Cumulus Linux and fully configure Cumulus HCS and Nutanix on your network.
+The following steps describe how to <span style="color: #000000;"> use zero touch provisioning </span> to install Cumulus Linux and fully configure Cumulus HCS and Nutanix on your network.

 To do this, you need a [Cumulus on a Stick](https://cumulusnetworks.com/cumulus-on-a-stick/) disk image and a